HouraiTeahouse/parallel_vec/README.md

 [![Documentation](https://docs.rs/parallel-vec/badge.svg)](https://docs.rs/parallel-vec)
 ![License](https://img.shields.io/crates/l/parallel-vec.svg)

-`ParallelVec` is a generic cotjllection of contiguously stored heterogenous values with an API similar to that of a `Vec<(T1, T2, ...)>` but which store the data laid out as a separate slice per field.
-The advantage of this layout is that when iterating over the data only a subset need be loaded from RAM.
+`ParallelVec` is a generic collection of contiguously stored heterogenous values with an API similar to that of a `Vec<(T1, T2, ...)>` but stores the data laid out as a separate slice per field, using a [structures of arrays](https://en.wikipedia.org/wiki/AoS_and_SoA#Structure_of_arrays) layout.
+The advantage of this layout is that cache utilization may be signifgantly improved when iterating over the data.

 This approach is common to game engines, and Entity-Component-Systems in particular but is applicable anywhere that cache coherency and memory bandwidth are important for performance.